9 Reasons Why Teacher Pay for Performance Is Ineffective

 What is Teacher Pay for Performance?

-With teacher pay for performance, teacher salaries are in great part determined by their students’ performance as measured by standardized tests and other criteria.
+With teacher pay for performance, teacher salaries are in great part determined by their students’ performance as measured by standardized tests.

 Teacher pay for performance has been adopted by school districts with the intent to weed out ineffective teachers and retain effective ones.